Tunnel in the Sky: Plot summary

 Rod Walker, a high-school student, dreams of becoming a professional colonist.
 The final test of his Advanced Survival class involves staying alive on an unfamiliar planet for between two and ten days.
 Students may team up and equip themselves with whatever gear they can carry, but they are otherwise completely on their own.
 They are told only that the challenges are neither insurmountable nor unreasonable.
-(It seems that the mores prevalent at the time regard it as acceptable to expose high-school students to very concrete life danger as part of their studies; at least, Rod's parents make no objection at knowing they may never see their son again.)
 On test day, students walk through a Ramsbotham portal and find themselves alone on a strange planet, but reasonably close to the designated pickup point.
-Rod, acting on his older sister's advice, takes hunting knives and basic survival-gear, but no high-tech weaponry, on the grounds that the latter could make him overconfident.
-The last advice that the students receive is to "watch out for stobor".
+Rod, acting on his older sister's advice, takes hunting knives and basic survival gear, avoiding high-tech weapons that might make him overconfident.
+The last advice that the students receive is to "watch out for stobor."

-On the second day a thief ambushes Rod and knocks him unconscious.
+On the second day, a thief ambushes Rod and knocks him unconscious.
 He wakes up to find all that he has left is a spare knife hidden under a bandage.
 In his desperate concentration on survival, he loses track of time.
 Eventually, he teams up with Jacqueline "Jack" Daudet, a student from another class whom he initially mistakes for a male.
-When she tells him that more than ten days have elapsed without contact, he realizes that something has gone wrong with the portal that was supposed to recover them, leaving them stranded.
+When she tells him that more than ten days have elapsed without contact, he realizes that something has gone wrong and they are stranded.